stellar/slingshot/zkvm/src/signature/signature.md

 # Signatures: Engineering design doc

 This is a signature scheme for signing messages.
-In the first iteration of this design, we are considering a case where we want to sign a single message with one public key.
-This public key can be created from a single party's public and private key pair, or it can be from the aggregation of multiple public keys.
+The first iteration describes the protocol for signing a single message with one public key.
+The public key can be created from a single party's private key, or it can be created from the aggregation of multiple public keys.

 In future iterations, we can consider signing with public keys that are nested aggregations of public keys, and signing multiple messages in a way that is safe against Russell's attack.